Like Recipes?

 dark chocolate dessert hummus

 Hummus is traditionally made with chickpeas, tahini (sesame seed paste), lemon juice, garlic, and salt.
 So I took that concept and kept the chickpeas and a little salt, but used nut butter instead of tahini and balsamic vinegar as the acid of choice.
 Don’t worry, I didn’t keep the garlic.
 Rather, I added all of the fun stuff to transform it into dessert—bananas, cocoa powder, raspberry jam, vanilla extract, almond milk, and dark chocolate.
 I tossed a pinch of cayenne into the mix for an extra kick in the palate, too.
 Feel free to play around with ingredient amounts to make a version that suits your tastebuds best.
-If you want a nuttier taste, add a few drops of pure hazelnut or almond extract.
+If you want a nuttier taste, add a drop or two of pure hazelnut or almond extracts.

-You can serve this just like you might Nutella.
+You can serve this dark chocolate dessert hummus just like you might Nutella.
 Though I prefer to enjoy it more like hummus since it is bean based, not sugar centered.
 My favorite pairing is fresh strawberries.
 When you can’t find seasonal, locally grown berries, know that Florida has us covered right now; their strawberries are seasonal from December through April.
 And California takes care of us most of the year!
 Dunking them into this dessert hummus is kind of like eating chocolate-covered strawberries … but better for you!

 Print